Child Microbiome: Why It Matters for Gut Health, Immunity, and Mood

 Cesarean Birth: Infants primarily acquire skin bacteria, making probiotic support even more important to improve child gut health.

-Breastfeeding significantly boosts microbiome health by supplying crucial beneficial bacteria like Bifidobacteria and Lactobacilli, important for digestion and immune health.
+Breastfeeding significantly boosts microbiome health by supplying crucial beneficial bacteria like bifidobacterium and Lactobacilli, important for digestion and immune health.
 In contrast, formula-fed infants often develop distinct microbial communities, highlighting breastfeeding's critical role in gut flora development.

 Example: Emma observed fewer digestive issues in her breastfed second child compared to her formula-fed first child, showing breastfeeding's clear benefits for gut development in children.